mpsb/todo-list-react-redux/README.md

 ## Initial Setup

+Please make sure you have Node installed in your system.
 Please run `npm start` in your terminal at the project's root directory to install all the necessary packages.

 ## Available Scripts